AMD Instinct MI300X workload optimization

 Refer to Model acceleration libraries to learn more about Flash Attention with Triton or CK backends.

-Enable chunked prefill#
+Whether to enable chunked prefill#

 Another vLLM performance tip is to enable chunked prefill to improve throughput.
 Chunked prefill allows large prefills to be chunked into smaller chunks and batched together with decode requests.